 We encourage you to not get into discussions about what injections or what services, for you don’t know what codes will be billed, and we may not know until each procedure is finished.

-- Medicare related Advantage Plan, if it is not an HMO plan
+- Medicare related Advantage Plan, if it is not an HMO or EPO plan.
+Read this article for whether it is to your advantage to have an Advantage Plan.

-- Medicare related NM State Employee Retiree plan (BCBS or Pres)
+- Medicare related NM State Employee Retiree plan (BCBS or Pres), if it is not an HMO or EPO plan.

 - Medicare related Federal Employee Plan (FEP) Retiree BCBS or GEHA plan